HzaRashid/CIFAR-10_practice/README.md

 ## Brief report:
 - The model in Patch 1:
 - This model was more conventional than the one in main branch.
-All convolutional layers were stacked except for the last one, a max pooling layer was added after each stacked pair of convolutional layers, and after the last convolutional layer as well.
+All convolutional layers were stacked except for the last one, a max pooling layer was added after each stacked pair of convolutional layers, and also after the last convolutional layer.
 - It was trained with 50 epochs.
 - Using the Adam optimizer, the model acheived an accuracy of 85.030%.
 - Using the SGD optimizer (learning rate: 0.001, momentum: 0.8), the model acheived an accuracy of 79.530%.